Hi-Media/reST-test/doc/readguide.rst

-.. table:: Table:Available formats of data elements
+.. table:: Table: Available formats of data elements

    ===================  =========================================================  ===================
    Format Abbreviation  Description                                                Example
    ===================  =========================================================  ===================
    AN                   Alphanumeric characters (a-z, A-Z, 0-9)
    -------------------  ---------------------------------------------------------  -------------------
-   A                    Alphabetic characters only (a-z, A-Z)
-   N                    Numerical only
+   A                    Alphabetic characters only (a-z, A-Z) N                    Numerical only
    R                    Decimal number with explicit decimal point, signed         12.34 DT                   Date in the format YYYY-MM-DD                              2012-12-31 TM                   Time in the format HH:MM with optional seconds (HH:MM:SS)  15:30